 Depositions are strongly discouraged in arbitration.
 Upon motion of a party, the panel may permit depositions, but only under very limited circumstances, including:

-• In cases involving claims of statutory employment discrimination, if necessary and consistent with the expedited nature of arbitration; and
+(d) In cases involving claims of sexual assault, sexual harassment, or statutory employment discrimination, if necessary and consistent with the expedited nature of arbitration; and

 Amended by SR-FINRA-2008-021 eff.
 Dec.
 15, 2008.